koreaspacedata/ckeditor5/packages/ckeditor5-language/docs/features/language.md

 ## Configuring available languages

-To modify the list of available languages displayed in the language dropdown, the {@link module:core/editor/editorconfig~LanguageConfig language config} needs to be updated.
+To modify the list of available languages displayed in the language dropdown use the {@link module:core/editor/editorconfig~LanguageConfig#textPartLanguage `config.language.textPartLanguage`} configuration option.

 The example below shows the configuration used for the [demo](#demo) above: